Figma Plugin

 Limitations and roadmap

 The plugin creates a faithful structural import.
-The dynamic parts of a flow — triggers, navigation, branching, A/B tests — are added in the Setgreet editor after import.
+The dynamic parts of a flow are added in the Setgreet editor after import.

 Not yet supported: